Kya-Allen/Parametric_PaCMAP/README.md

   * a new PyTorch Loss class "PaCMAPLoss(torch.nn.Module)" which implements the pairwise controlled logic of the PaCMAP loss, but suited for training a neural network, and progressing through stages as the network progresses through Epcohs
   * a simple [insert final number] layer encoder network "ParametricPaCMAP(torch.nn.Module). (of course it should be easy to use your own custom encoder).

-In the future, look forward to performance analyses in the same vein as Seinburg et al., with parametric UMAP
+In the future, look forward to a performance analysis in the same vein as Seinburg et al., with parametric UMAP

 @article{JMLR:v22:20-1061,